275244143/vimmake/README.md

 ## Misc

 Vimmake has been tested in console and gui version.
-You can use 'open' in mac os or '/usr/bin/gnome-terminal' in ubuntu to open a new window and execute your command.
+You can use 'open' in mac os or '/usr/bin/gnome-terminal' in ubuntu to open a new window and execute your command from tool scripts.

 As executing program in a new terminal window correctly is a little tricky thing, I create a script to let you open a new terminal window to execute your program in both Windows, Linux (ubuntu), Cygwin and Mac OS X, you can try it from: https://github.com/skywind3000/terminal.